The Pelton House

 Carrying the House Forward: Artists as Stewards of a Living Home

-The house could not have found more fitting stewards than Peter Paladino and Simeon Den.
+The house could not have found more fitting stewards than Peter Palladino and Simeon Den.
 Peter, a professional photographer and hairstylist, and Simeon, a classically trained dancer and teacher, felt an immediate and deep connection to the residence and to Agnes Pelton herself.
 For decades, they advocated for Pelton’s recognition, both locally in the Coachella Valley and internationally within the fine art world.

 They embraced the adjacent alleyway long used by the Cathedral City Cove neighborhood as a pathway to the city center, commissioning local emerging artists to transform it with murals, artwork, and mosaics that eventually lined the walls surrounding the home.
-Following Pelton’s own practice of welcoming the community in, they opened the house to neighbours, admirers of her work, and those drawn to the home’s vibrant creative energy.
+Following Pelton’s own practice of welcoming the community in, they opened the house to neighbors, admirers of her work, and those drawn to the home’s vibrant creative energy.
 Over time, the house once again became a gathering place for artists and art lovers alike, hosting art historians, writers, dancers, and creatives across disciplines.

 A Home Beyond Its Walls: Peter and Simeon’s Role in Shaping a Living Community and Public Art Space